NPMR Grant

 April 2024 – Dr Raju and others organized a “hands on” two-day course in focused rehab at SIRC (above):

-The PAHS Rector and Dean along with the team also visited SIRC in April 2024.
+The PAHS Vice Chancellor, Rector and Dean along with the team also visited SIRC in April 2024.
 (Photo left)

-Raju has now initiated and registered the Nepalese Society of Physical Medicine and Rehabilitation, which has a logo designed by SIRC volunteer Dipendra Paudel and the team (right) but as yet no web presence.
+Raju initiated and registered the Nepalese Society of Physical Medicine and Rehabilitation, which has a logo designed by SIRC volunteer Dipendra Paudel and the team (right) but as yet no web presence.

 Aug 19 2024 Two excellent physicians – Drs Prashnna Napit and Smriti Shrestha began their fellowship training.
 A number of international teachers have joined our international faculty and we are now working hard to marry the teachers to the academic topics.